ld-x/last-draft-js-plugins/draft-js-modal-plugin/README.md

 - LinkModal which adds a link entity, requires `draft-js-link-plugin`

 ## Usage
-See `draft-js-sidebar-plugin` or `last-draft-js-toolbar-plugin` for example usage, or to include the modals, just add the above plugins which use the modal plugin.
+See `last-draft-js-sidebar-plugin` or `last-draft-js-toolbar-plugin` for example usage, or to include the modals, just add the above plugins which use the modal plugin.